 Are Your Business’s Records & Minute Books Up to Date?

-Under the Ontario Business Corporations Act, or the Canada Business Corporations Act, a corporation is required to keep, in one book, a record containing certain information such as the Articles of Incorporation, the Extra Provincial Registration, the corporate by-laws, and the organizational resolutions of the directors and shareholders.
+Under the Ontario Business Corporations Act or the Canada Business Corporations Act, a corporation is required to keep, in one book, a record containing the Articles of Incorporation, the Extra Provincial Registration, the corporate by-laws, and the organizational resolutions of the directors and shareholders.
 The latter resolutions indicate who occupies the positions of president, secretary, CEO and director of the corporation.

-Ongoing Corporate Record Maintenance
+Ongoing Corporate Record Maintenance with Annual Resolutions

 These resolutions may declare capital dividends from the non-taxable portion of a corporation’s capital dividend account (CDA).
 They may declare eligible dividends extracted from a corporations General Rate Income Pool (GRIP).
-Or, they may declare non-eligible dividends drawn from the corporation’s Low Rate Income Pool (LRIP) which are your most common form of dividends for businesses subject to the Small Business Deduction (SBD).
-Resolutions can also declare share redemptions (taxed as deemed dividends), management bonuses other forms of year-end resolutions in order to extract retained earnings from the corporation in the most tax efficient manner.
+Or, they may declare non-eligible dividends drawn from the corporation’s Low Rate Income Pool (LRIP), which are the most common form of dividends for businesses subject to the Small Business Deduction (SBD).
+Resolutions can also declare share redemptions (taxed as deemed dividends), management bonuses, and other forms of year-end resolutions in order to extract retained earnings from the corporation in the most tax efficient manner.

-How does our firm help ensure these are prepared each year?
-Typically, at around three months after your corporation’s fiscal year end we will reach out to your accountant to obtain the corporation’s financial statements and balance sheets.
-From these, we prepare the annual resolutions of the directors and shareholders and any other year end resolutions.
-In this way, we ensure that your corporation continues to remain in compliance with the law, and in good standing.
+How does our firm help ensure these resolutions are prepared each year?
+Typically, we will reach out to your accountant to obtain the corporation’s financial statements and balance sheets at approximately three months after your corporation’s fiscal year-end.
+We will then prepare the annual resolutions of the directors and shareholders and any other year-end resolutions.
+In this way, we ensure that your corporation continues to remain in compliance with the law and in good standing.

 For more information on corporate records and minute books, contact a corporate lawyer within our firm.